bagnaram/terraform-k8s-cluster/README.md

 export AWS_ACCESS_KEY_ID=
 ```

 Simply run `terraform apply` to deploy the instances.
+It will create all needed VPC, Subnet, ELB, EC2 instances, and resources needed for a base Kubernetes cluster.

 When the execution completes, you will be presented with the ELB public DNS name.
 Save this value for the next `kubeadm` section.